During the brief pauses between our major exhibitions, we bring you special pay-what-you-can pricing. Donations can be made in person at the museum.

 We don’t have any details at this time, as this land belongs to the developer, but we are excited to see this neighbourhood grow and we’ll keep you posted!

-MOCA encourages different perspectives, conversations and making the museum a home for all visitors.
-We would like to feature your unique view.
+MOCA encourages different perspectives and conversations and aspires to make the museum a home for all visitors.
+We would like to feature your unique point of view.

-Occasionally, we may contact to ask your permission to use a photo you’ve shared.
+Occasionally, we may reach out to ask your permission to use a photo you’ve shared.
 You will receive a message from us asking for the rights to use your photo.
 You can give us consent by replying back #YesMOCAToronto on social media.